 You can start saving lives today, because every product that you buy, saves a dog or cat’s life.
 Please visit the website.
 Consider not only for yourself, but perhaps your family and friends who would appreciate having one of Mark’s beautiful nightlights or artwork for a special gift.

 Face it – Feel it – Fix it.
 Thanks for caring!

 Casey and her family needed help and TASP responded!
 Tax deductible donations can be made through Razoo or PayPal.
 Please scroll down to the donation buttons on the left side of this page.
 Thanks for caring!

 The Animal Support Project would like to say a sincere THANK YOU to The Pollination Project for the generous grant we were just awarded.
 The wonderful people at The Pollination Project understand how important our Fantasy Pet Photo fundraisers are for bringing in the cash we need for helping the animals in our community.
 They granted us enough money to buy a new laptop computer, software and supplies.
 Now we won’t have to worry about our old equipment breaking down!

-Did you know that in 2013, TASP spent over $60,000 helping animals stay in loving homes?
+Did you know that in 20178, TASP spent over $50,000 helping over 300 animals who would have otherwise been sent to the shelter or worse?
 The donations we receive at our Fantasy Pet Photo clinics are a vital part of our fundraising.
 All proceeds of our photo clinics go 100% to the care of the region’s animals in crisis; allowing us to keep saving needy pets of all species when they need us most.
-THANKS, Pollination Project and THANKS, JoJo, for understanding how much TASP means to desperate pets and their families.

 Visit our Events Calendar page to find the photo clinic nearest to you.
 For a $10 donation, take home a framed keepsake photo of your pet against one of over twenty different digital backgrounds.